huhu/rust-search-extension/docs/content/testimonial.md

 weight = 1
 +++

+## From *u/Hadamard1854*

+> After having used this extension for a while now, I'm in awe of the genius idea to make it.
+At first, I thought to myself that this is largely unnecessary thing, and a rather silly thing.
+I was just shocked of how much I love it now.
+It is beyond invaluable to me, atleast compared to my initial impression.

 ## From *u/daniel5151*

 > This is one of those extensions I've had installed for so long that I often forget that it's not built right into Chrome!
 Thanks again for the regular updates, and keep up the good work :)